HOW AND WHERE TO BUY BIKES ONLINE

 - Choose from over 75,000 bikes, wheels, components, clothing, electronics, and other kit

 - Save money and time while supporting the site when you buy at a store after clicking on a link

 HOW TO BUY BIKES ONLINE

 Buying a bike online is not a whole lot different than buying a wheelset or a jersey or most any other type of cycling gear or kit online.
-You find the store that has it, select the model, build, size, and other options you want, put it in your cart, log in or give them your address and billing info, and click buy.
+You find a trusted store with good customer policies that carry the brands you are interested in, select the model, build, size, and other options you want that fits your purpose and size, put it in your cart, log in or give them your address and billing info, and click buy.

 Of course, buying a bike costs a whole lot more so let me back up and go through those steps in more detail to make sure you get it right.